TheresaLui/SelfHelpContent_v2/articles/microsoft.compute-cannotssh/fstab-vm-waiting-on-input.md

 	* Validate that updates and test the syntax before initiating a reboot `$ sudo mount -a`
 	* Reboot the VM and test SSH access

-3. In case serial console cannot be accessed, please follow the steps at article [Azure Linux VM cannot start because of fstab errors](https://support.microsoft.com/help/3206699) to resolve the issue.
+3. In case serial console cannot be accessed, please follow the steps at article [Azure Linux VM cannot start because of fstab errors](https://support.microsoft.com/help/3206699) to resolve the issue

 ## **Recommended Documents**